Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/bleed.md

 ## Bleed values

 Content should never go beyond the edges of the parent container.
 Choose a bleed value that works within the containing layout.

+## Related resources

+- Bleed props are named following the convention of CSS logical properties, such as 'margin-inline-start' and 'margin-block-start'.
+Learn more about [CSS logicial properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).